pierre-rouleau/pel/doc/pel-manual.rst

 pel-use-org-mode               When set, configures Org-Mode and provide key                 Nothing to
                                binding similar to a subset of what is suggested              install.
 It's in the Org Mode manual.                                       part of Emacs.
-                               This is a *thinkering experiment* and is likely to change in the future.
+                               This is a *tinkering experiment* and is likely to change in the future.
 It's far from having providing a decent additional feature to
                                Org-Mode.